May and Mina Moore: Early years and education

 Annie May Moore (known as May) was born in Wainui, New Zealand, on 4 January 1881, and Minnie Louise Moore (known as Mina) was born the following year, on 6 October 1882.
 Their mother, Sarah Jane née Hellyer, was born in New Zealand, while their father, Robert Walter Moore, originally came from England.
 He was a farmer and sawyer.

 May's talent for art was evident from early girlhood, and her mother encouraged her to study at the Elam School of Fine Arts in Auckland, New Zealand.
 Sometime in 1906 – 07, May began to earn money from her work, selling ink and pencil sketches at the New Zealand International Exhibition (1906) in Christchurch.

 In New Zealand

 Mina, then a schoolteacher, began working with photography around 1907.
-Not long afterwards, the sisters decided to go into business as photographers, and they bought a studio in Wellington.
+Not long afterwards, the sisters decided to go into business as photographers, and they bought a studio in Wellington they called Rembrandt Studios and in 1908 they advertised photography and sketch work.
 Since they did not know how to run a photography studio, the sisters initially kept on the staff, who trained May in camera operations and Mina in printing.

 The sisters gained a solid reputation around Wellington within a short time.
 They became known for close-up, side-lit portraits shot against a plain background, and they worked with both sepia toning and bromide paper.

+Their services were sought after by visiting performers such as Lily Brayton and New Zealand performers like Mākereti Papakura.